seth-temp/contain/README.md

 ## Approach
-Since Docker is the most common container engine (other than rkt?), it was apparent to me that using it would be "cheating".
+Since Docker is the most common container engine (other than rkt?), it was apparent to me that using it directly would be "cheating".
 Instead I thought I should use the libraries tools and APIs that powered Docker itself (before libcontainer) -- namely
 * LXC, which encompasses
     * cgroups (resource limits and allocation)